jmarrec/OpenStudio-2.0-Python3/Building_OS2.0_on_Mac.md

 7.Type `make`

-If it breaks with the following error:
+If it breaks with the following error (I no longer get that problem):

     make[2]: *** No rule to make target `src/utilities/idd/IddFieldEnums.ixx', needed by `openstudio_utilities_static_HeadersGenerated_done.stamp'.
 Stop.
     make[1]: *** [src/utilities/CMakeFiles/openstudio_utilities_static_GeneratedHeaders.dir/all] Error 2